 We took a drive to the lake, and the conditions weren’t bad at all.
-As you drive up Chilliwack Lake Road, you only start to see a sprinkling of snow when you’re nearly at the the lake itself.
+As we drove up Chilliwack Lake Road, we only started to see a sprinkling of snow when we were nearly at the lake itself.
 Do bring proper footwear, as the ground is covered with a thin blanket of snow.
-Where the sun has failed to touch the ground due to the trees, there’s also some icy parts.
+Where the sun had failed to touch the ground due to the shade from the trees, there were some icy parts.
 It made for an interesting walk, and I immediately regretted not looking harder for my toque, as my ears started to immediately feel the freeze.

 But I nearly forgot about my frozen ears as I started to see the lake come into view, the beauty of Chilliwack Lake never fails to amaze me.
 There were only a small handful of people also enjoying the lake views, and we spotted a few families like ours doing the same thing, and simply enjoying the surroundings and sunny winter day.

 We took the customary lake shots, and I managed to get some really great pictures of my daughter playing on the beach.
 Picture perfect, of course.
 She had a blast jumping from rock to rock as she tried to not touch the ground.

 Don’t let the colder weather stop you from getting outside and exploring our beautiful province, you will simply fall in love with a colder, if not cooler version, one that holds a new kind of beauty.